How To Keep Anxiety From Ruining Your Marriage

 So, the next time you’re triggered and upset, and you start hearing those all or nothing messages, try to step back and ask yourself if that’s really always true all the time, or is this just negative thinking?
 If you’re feeling those triggered feelings in your body, that’s a huge sign that your thinking is stinking and the anxiety is winning if you let it.

-keep anxiety from ruining your marriage - man with rope around head and gag on mouth
+man with rope around head and gag on mouth

 Anxiety flourishes when you stuff your feelings and avoid confrontation.
 Your attachment needs can’t be stuffed away and denied.
 They are survival instincts, a matter of life and death.
 We are created by God for connection, and when disconnection happens, dysfunction happens.
 So, while on the one hand it’s not fair to expect your partner to always be able to reassure you about your anxiety (that’s an overwhelming responsibility for anyone), you can make an effort to have a same-sex support system other than your spouse with whom you can share what’s going on within you.
 I say “same-sex support system” because sharing problems with the opposite sex can create an emotional attachment and is how most affairs get started.